jmorin8/School/Cybersecurity Programming-Lab/Practice-1/README.md

 # About

-This `Practice #1` was about add a file from a remote origin
+This `Practice #1` was about add a file from a remote origin.